drone/docs/content/setup/remotes/bitbucketserver.md

 * `consumer_rsa` Path to the private key for oauth1 (will need to copy into a customer docker image or map the volume to the correct location).
 * `open=false` not currently used but will be added later

+# Why do we need the service account?

+Unforunately Bitbucket server doesn't support oauth http cloning of repos.
+This means we need a service account that can clone repos for us.
+Please please go [here](https://jira.atlassian.com/browse/BSERV-2722) to vote for this feature and we can move to not need service accounts

 # Bitbucket Server registration

 You must register your application with Bitbucket in order to allow for auth1.
 Navigate to admin choose application links and add a new application link